-Marc Quinn brings new exhibition Light into Life to Kew Gardens for summer 2024
+Marc Quinn brings new exhibition Light into Life to Kew Gardens this summer

 Saturday 4 May – Sunday 29 September 2024

-· Marc Quinn to present major exhibition across Kew Gardens, comprising outdoor sculptures and a presentation of works at the Shirley Sherwood Gallery of Botanical Art
+• Marc Quinn to present major exhibition across Kew Gardens, comprising outdoor sculptures and a presentation of works in the Shirley Sherwood Gallery of Botanical Art

-· Unique collaboration with Kew’s scientists and horticulturists explores the connections between people and plants through evocative installations
+• Unique collaboration with Kew’s scientists and horticulturists in the making of new sculptures explores the connections between people and plants through evocative installations

-· More than 20 new works will go on display for the first time at Kew Gardens, alongside existing artworks including Origin of Species, 1993
+• New works will go on display for the first time at Kew Gardens

 Light into Life collage © Marc Quinn

-Marc Quinn says: "As humans we are not isolated from our environments, we interact and exist within them as a part of nature.
-Collaborating with Kew, a world-class centre of botanical research, and the team of scientists and horticulturists there, has underlined how integral the natural world is to my practice.
-The complex science of plants has always - and continues to - inspire my thinking as an artist.
+Marc Quinn says: "As humans we are not isolated from our environments; we interact and exist within them as a part of nature.
+Collaborating with Kew, a world-class centre of botanical research, and its team of scientists and horticulturists, has underlined how integral the natural world is to my practice.
+The complex science of plants has always-and continues to-inspire my thinking as an artist.
 I look forward to presenting this extensive new body of work at Kew Gardens for the first time, as well as recontextualising previous works from the past 30 years in this unique and special setting."

 Accompanying books will be published by Kew Publishing.